ChSreenivasReddy/forChatbot-Api.ai/README.md

 This simple app will help you understand
 - How to write an API in node
-- How to integrate your node JS app with DialogFlow (API.AI) as webhook
+- How to integrate your node JS app with DialogFlow (API.AI) as webhook.

 # Deploy to:
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)